 - Homemade cleaners vs. store bought green cleaners

-- Cable TV vs. nature and other family activities.
+- Screen time vs. nature and other family activities

 - Vegetarian meals vs. meat meals.

 - Library books vs. buying new books.